Window

 void | window_cursor (...) |

-Window objects are the highest level containers within the user interface (Figure 1).
-They are composed of the title bar, where the close, maximize and minimize buttons are located, the interior area and the frame.
-If the window supports resizing, this frame can be dragged with the mouse to change its size.
-The interior area or client area of the window is configured by a Panel passed as a constructor parameter.
+Window objects are the highest-level containers within the user interface (Figure 1).
+They are made up of the title bar, where the close, maximize and minimize buttons are located, the interior area and the frame.
+If the window supports resizing, said frame can be dragged with the mouse to change its size.
+The interior or client area (Figure 2) is where the controls that make up the interface itself reside and is configured through a main panel.
+In Hello World! you have a simple example of composition and sample of a window.

 - Use window_create to create a window.